-- (5) An offence against subregulation (3) or (4) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code.
+(5) An offence against subregulation (3) or (4) is an offence of strict liability.

 Division 2-Maintenance for which holder of certificate of registration responsible

 Subdivision 1-Class A aircraft

 39 Maintenance required by approved system of maintenance

 (1) The holder of the certificate of registration for a class A aircraft must ensure that all maintenance required to be carried out on the aircraft (including any aircraft components from time to time included in or fitted to the aircraft) by the aircraft's approved system of maintenance is carried out when required by that system.